facebookresearch/fairseq/examples/simultaneous_translation/docs/baseline.md

     ./experiments/checkpoints/checkpoint_best.pt
 ```

-We also provide a faster evaluation script that splits the dataset and launchs multiple clients.
+We also provide a faster evaluation script that splits the dataset and launches multiple clients.
 For example for speech translation,
 ```shell
 ./script/start-multi-client.py \
     ./scripts/configs/must-c-en_de-speech-dev.sh \